History of the All-Ireland Senior Hurling Championship: 1892–1894

-1895 to 1900 - Tipperary's five out of six
+1895–1900

-Had it not been for a slip up in 1897, it is not beyond the bounds of reality to surmise that Tipperary could have won a remarkable six All-Ireland titles in succession.
+Had it not been for a slip up in 1897, it is not beyond the bounds of reality to surmise that Tipperary could have won a six All-Ireland titles in succession.

 In 1895 the Tipp team stormed to the provincial title and into the All-Ireland final where Kilkenny were the opponents in the first championship decider to be played at what is now Croke Park.
 Tipp took a commanding 1–6 to 1–0 lead at half-time and went on to hammer "the Cats" by 6–8 to 1–10 at the final whistle.
 Tipperary's Paddy Riordan is said to have scored all but one point of his team's total.

 Tipperary were the masters of the hurling world again in 1896.
 After securing a second consecutive Munster title the team lined out against Dublin in the All-Ireland final.
-Tipp scored a goal in the very first minute and took a remarkable 4–6 to 0–1 lead at half-time.
+Tipp scored a goal in the first minute and took a 4–6 to 0–1 lead at half-time.
 The game turned into a rout as Tipperary won easily by 8–14 to 0–4.
 This game still holds the record as the most one-sided All-Ireland final of all-time.

 Tipperary surrendered their provincial crown to Limerick in 1897, who later faced Kilkenny in the All-Ireland final.
 Both sides were hoping to win the All-Ireland title for the first time.
-"The Cats" got off to a great start and led by 2–4 to 1–1 at half-time.
+"The Cats" started and led by 2–4 to 1–1 at half-time.
 Limerick, however, powered on in the second half and used their new technique of hooking.
 They got two quick goals early in the half and scored the winning goal from a free after fifty-two minutes.
 At the final whistle Limerick emerged victorious by 3–4 to 2–4.
 It was Limerick's first All-Ireland title.